 Transurethral resection of the prostate (TURP)

 This procedure is performed under general or regional anesthesia and usually requires an overnight stay in the hospital.
-The surgeon inserts an instrument called a resectoscope into the penis through the urethra.
-The resectoscope is about 12 inches long and one-half an inch in diameter.
+The surgeon inserts an instrument called a resect scope into the penis through the urethra.
+The resect scope is about 12 inches long and one-half an inch in diameter.
 It contains a light, valves for controlling irrigating fluid, and an electrical loop to remove the obstructing tissue and seal blood vessels.